 Using Metrics to Manage Inventory

-Once order metrics are in place, it’s time to consider the key metrics for tracking and managing inventory.
+Once order metrics are in place, it’s time to consider the key metrics for tracking and managing warehouse inventory.
 With the right tools, distributors and wholesalers know exactly what product is in the warehouse and any given time and where it’s located.
 Greater inventory accuracy and control results in less dead stock, higher turnover rates, and better data for financial planning.
 Some of the key inventory metrics are:

 - Inventory Accuracy: This measurement is typically derived from cycle counts and is used to identify any discrepancies among product.
 This is a function within a WMS that automatically counts a set of inventory on a scheduled basis.